isb-cgc/readthedocs/docs/source/sections/data/GDC_top.rst

 ..

-   or conversely, GDC data that is *not* available in GCS (again, sorted according to the total size in TB):
+   or conversely, NCI-GDC data that is *not* available in GCS (again, sorted according to the total size in TB):

 .. figure:: figs/GDCdata-not-in-GCS.png
    :scale: 80